US announces $8.3bn in coronavirus funding as cases surge - RFI

 US officials continue to stress that the overall risk to the public remains low and are urging people not to panic or buy masks -- which could create a shortage for those who require them.

-The scientific literature so far shows that elderly people and those with underlying conditions are most at risk of a serious illness and the majority of US deaths so far have occurred in a Seattle-area nursing home.
+Scientific research so far shows that elderly people and those with underlying conditions are most at risk of a serious illness, and the majority of US deaths so far have occurred in a Seattle-area nursing home.

 But the largest nursing union in the US denounced Thursday the "disturbing" lack of preparation at many hospitals.